 A thought on personal growth

 Getting to know yourself also means being able to open up fully to others and get to know your peers more deeply, which generally leads to better collaborations.
-Knowing what really drives, inspires, or affects certain personality types helps build stronger personal and professional relationships.
+Understanding what drives, inspires, or affects certain personality types helps build stronger personal and professional relationships.

 At my career level, I look for projects where I'm strongly aligned from a business or ethical point of view, and in this sense, I think it's necessary to be transparent about who I am and what I'm looking for.
-Opening up in this way makes it easier for me to find collaborators with whom I have chemistry, which is vital for the success of a project.
+Opening up in this way makes it easier for me to find collaborators with whom I have chemistry, which is vital for a project's success.

 - What I'm interested in

 - Turbulent Protagonist

 - Planning and execution

 - Self-confidence and criticism

 - No one can accomplish anything alone

 I present myself as a software engineering manager and as an entrepreneur.
 I'm seeking balance and fulfillment in life; thus, career growth is not my main concern.
 I usually look for full or hybrid remote roles in software engineering leadership.
 Furthermore, I seek stable and healthy companies that love simplicity and efficiency, treat people with respect and empathy, and take care of their employees.